Recipes » Oven Baked Brisket

 A whole brisket is cut into either a “Flat” or Point”.
 Both bake beautifully but here’s the difference.

 • Point cut is a rounder thicker piece of meat.
-It generally has more fat marbling so is very flavorful.
+It generally has more fat marbling, so it is very flavorful.

 • Flat cut can also be referred to as round and is a thinner piece of meat and it’s a little leaner.
 It’s easier to slice so it makes a nice presentation.